ArmandeCMCC/GVIestim/README.md

-# Does greenness metric choice matter?
-Replication code
+# Urban green space metric choice and weighting matter for assessing cooling benefits for human health

-Replication code for the analysis of how urban greenness metric choice (GVI, NDVI, IMU) affects the assessment of heat-mortality attenuation in Paris.
+Replication codes for Armande Aboudrar-Méda and Giacomo Falchetta, "Urban green space metric choice and weighting matter for assessing cooling benefits for human health" [*Environmental Research: Infrastructure and Sustainability*, 2026].

 This work extends the data and baseline model of [Achebak et al. (2026)](https://doi.org/10.1038/s42949-025-00334-5)